 - a spinal tap

-If your migraines are infrequent, short in duration, and not severe, you may not need treatment.
+If your migraine is infrequent, short in duration, and not severe, you may not need treatment.
 If they often happen and impact your ability to perform daily tasks or enjoy life, you should consider treatment options.

-There’s no cure for migraines, but medication can help control symptoms.
-Treatments for silent migraines are the same as those for migraines with headaches.
+There’s no cure for migraine, but medication can help control symptoms.
+Treatments for silent migraine are the same as those for migraine with headaches.

-Over-the-counter medications, such as the following, may help treat the symptoms of acute migraines:
+Over-the-counter medications, such as the following, may help treat the symptoms of acute migraine:

 Some prescription migraine treatments have side effects.
 For this reason, some people try alternative treatments before prescription drugs.
 Alternative options may include: